-Children's Day Treatment Centre, Evelina London Children's Hospital (pictured top)
+Children's Day Treatment Centre, Evelina London Children's Hospital (pictured left)

-Due to complete in May, the Children's Day Treatment Centre is a new five-storey building providing a day surgery facility for the Evelina London Children's Hospital.
-Designed by ADP, the facility includes an admissions area; two general admission theatres; first- and second-stage recovery areas; a discharge facility; and staff and clinical support accommodation.
+Due to complete in May, the Children's Day Treatment Centre is a five-storey building providing a day surgery facility for the Evelina London Children's Hospital.
+Designed by ADP, it includes an admissions area; two general admission theatres; first- and second-stage recovery areas; a discharge facility; and staff and clinical support accommodation.
 Owing to a constrained site, modern methods of construction were used for panellised baguette cladding with a steel-framed solution.
 To avoid crossover between pre-op and post-op, a 'one-way' flow loop was designed, so patients travel into theatre at one end and out the other end to recovery.
-Integral to a child's care journey, the artwork features characters from the 'Evelina Gang' and continues the hospital concept of theming different floors to a different setting - 'Space' is the theme used in the day treatment centre.
+Integral to a child's care journey, the artwork continues the hospital's natural world design concept of theming different floors to a different setting.
+'Space' is the theme used, chosen in collaboration with children and young people.